 - How much should I pay for a ceiling fan?

 - What features do I need to look for in a ceiling fan?

 Want to know how we get our review results?
 Check out how we test ceiling fans.

 Ceiling fans don't actually lower the room temperature, but instead work the same way that a breeze does: by moving air around and over your skin, which cools you by accelerating perspiration evaporation.

-They can be an effective alternative to portable and ducted reverse-cycle air conditioners, and are much cheaper to buy and run.
+They can be an effective and low-cost alternative to portable air conditioners and reverse-cycle air conditioners.
 There are also plenty of well-designed options that can actually enhance the look of a room – a retro-style ceiling fan might suit your home much better than a bulky, wall-mounted air conditioner unit.

 Ceiling fans can dominate your space a little once installed, so depending on your decor and priorities, design might be a big factor in your decision.
 A good retailer, no matter how fancy, should be able to answer your questions about any of the following features and considerations.

-While most fans have wooden blades (timber, plywood or MDF), a few are stainless steel, aluminium, or plastic.
-In testing we've found there's generally no difference in cooling ability between fans with wood and stainless-steel blades.
+Fan blades can be wooden (timber, plywood or MDF), stainless steel, aluminium, or plastic.
+In testing we've found there's generally no difference in cooling ability between the different blade materials.
 Fans with wooden or plastic blades tend to be quieter, making them more suitable for bedrooms.